lifting-bits/mcsema/docs/McSemaWalkthrough.md

                       decompressor memory usage into account before using 7-9!
   -e, --extreme       try to improve compression ratio by using more CPU time;
-                      does not affect decompressor memory requirements -q, --quiet         suppress warnings; specify twice to suppress errors too -v, --verbose       be verbose; specify twice for even more verbose -h, --help          display this short help and exit
+                      does not affect decompressor memory requirements -T, --threads=NUM   use at most NUM threads; the default is 1; set to 0 to use as many threads as there are processor cores -q, --quiet         suppress warnings; specify twice to suppress errors too -v, --verbose       be verbose; specify twice for even more verbose -h, --help          display this short help and exit